Alexander Grothendieck: Political activism

 In 1970, Grothendieck, with two other mathematicians, Claude Chevalley and Pierre Samuel, created a political group entitled Survivre—the name later changed to Survivre et vivre.
 The group published a bulletin and was dedicated to antimilitary and ecological issues.
 It also developed strong criticism of the indiscriminate use of science and technology.
 Grothendieck devoted the next three years to this group and served as the main editor of its bulletin.
+The 27th of January 1972, he was invited to the CERN to give the conference « Will we continue scientific research ? ».

 Although Grothendieck continued with mathematical enquiries, his standard mathematical career mostly ended when he left the IHÉS.
 After leaving the IHÉS, Grothendieck became a temporary professor at Collège de France for two years.
 He then became a professor at the University of Montpellier, where he became increasingly estranged from the mathematical community.
 He formally retired in 1988, a few years after having accepted a research position at the CNRS.